gbif/hp-gb32/programme.md

 Time: TBC
 Venue: Campus de Vairão

-*The symposium is open to Governing Board delegates, GBIF committee members and and invited observers as well as the public*
+*The symposium is open to Governing Board delegates, GBIF committee members and and invited observers as well as the public.
+There may be an option to attend the Symposium virtually.
+More information about the Symposium will be available shortly.*

 ![Abstract drawing Vulpes by Canberra, photo by Andre Vicente Liz](/assets/images/vulpes.png){:standalone}